-The supplemental air bag warning light 🐉 is used to indicate malfunctions in the pretensioner system.
-See "Supplemental air bag warning light" (P.1-50).
-If the supplemental air bag warning light indicates there is a malfunction, have the system checked by a NISSAN dealer.
+The supplemental air bag warning light is used to indicate malfunctions in the pretensioner system.
+See "Supplemental air bag warning light" (P.1-52).
+If the operation of the supplemental air bag warning light indicates there is a malfunction, have the system checked by a NISSAN dealer.

-When selling your vehicle, we request that you

-inform the buyer about the pretensioner system and guide the buyer to the appropriate sections in this Owner's Manual.
+When selling your vehicle, we request that you inform the buyer about the pretensioner system and guide the buyer to the appropriate sections in this Owner's Manual.